 - Simmering the Soup: Bring the soup to a gentle simmer over medium heat.
 Allow it to cook, stirring occasionally, until the noodles are tender and the flavors have melded together.
 Depending on your desired consistency and noodle texture, this should take 10-20 minutes.

 - Final Touches: Taste and adjust the seasoning, adding more salt or spices if needed.
-It will be served once the soup reaches your preferred flavor and consistency.
+The soup will be served once it reaches your preferred flavor and consistency.

 Serving Suggestions and Variations